 The Buzzsprout players and website are simple, effective and responsive tools, yes.
-But embeddable podcast players are not available to those on the free Buzzsprout plan (if you wanted to stick around on that, you’d need to build your own website and wouldn’t have a player for your podcast from Buzzsprout).
+But embeddable podcast players are not available to those on the free Buzzsprout plan.
+If you wanted to stick around on the free plan, you’d need to build your own website and source your own player.

 Inside Captivate’s Intelligent Podcast Players

 Our player allows listeners to access show notes, donate and subscribe to your podcast directly within the player AND set up calls to action unique to drive listeners to your content.
 There’s more!

 - Save time with intelligent customization.
 Let the player design itself automatically based on your cover art colours for consistent branding throughout your players!

 - Monetize the player itself.
 Register as a Captivate affiliate and turn the Captivate logo on your player into a referral link.
 You’ll earn commission from everyone who clicks through and signs up to Captivate.

 - Display however many episodes and collections you want, wherever you want.

 - Embeddable playlist and latest episode players help with growing and promoting your show to prospective listeners, subscribers or sponsors.